ITSLeeds/VectorTiles/README.md

 ### Constructing the style.json file

 You will notice that in the HTML example above, we made no reference to where our vector tiles are of how they should be displayed.
 This is because all this information is contained within a stylesheet `.json` file.
-The full specification for the stylesheet can be found [here](https://docs.mapbox.com/mapbox-gl-js/style-spec/), but a simplified structure is shown below.
+The [full stylesheet specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/) is available, but a simplified structure is shown below.

 ```json
 {